vd2org/wultiplexor/README.md

 docker network create wultiplexor DOMAIN=wultiplexor.example.com ACME_EMAIL=acme@example.com SECRET=sEcReTkEy docker compose -p wultiplexor -f compose.yaml up --build -d
 ```

+The server is not intended to be used as it is in public accessible infrastructure.
+Use a reverse proxy like [Traefik](https://traefik.io/) to secure connection like I did in the compose.yaml file.

 ## Install the client utility